Ewanii/Ewanii/README.md

 - 👋 Hi, I’m @Ewanii
-- 👀 I’m interested in crypto, coding, coffee
+- 👀 I’m interested in crypto
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...